-- the lesser of the usual retail price or the applicable Contract Amount payable for similar Services by similar In-network Pharmacies; or - as otherwise determined by BCBSNE or our Pharmacy Benefit Manager to be appropriate based on industry standards for similar Covered Services.
+- the lesser of the usual retail price or the applicable Contracted Amount payable for similar Services by similar In-network Pharmacies; or - as otherwise determined by BCBSNE or our Pharmacy Benefit Manager (PBM) to be appropriate based on industry standards for similar Covered Services.

-Brand Name Drug: Single source and multisource brand drugs as set forth in the Medi-Span Master Drug Database File or such other recognized source relied upon by the Pharmacy Benefit Manager or BCBSNE.
-All products identified as "brand-name" by the manufacturer, pharmacy or the provider may not be classified as Brand Name Drugs by the PBM of BCBSNE.
+Brand Name Drug: Single source and multisource brand drugs as set forth in the Medi-Span Master Drug Database File or such other recognized source relied upon by the PBM or BCBSNE.
+All products identified as "brand-name" by a manufacturer, pharmacy, or a provider may not be classified as Brand Name Drugs by the PBM or BCBSNE.